-- Slide open the battery compartment door located on the left side of the headphones. - Replace the two AAA batteries in the compartment.
-Make sure that they are installed correctly. - Slide the battery door shut.
+- 1. Loosen the screw on the battery compartment door located on the left side of the headphone earpiece. - Replace the two AAA batteries in the compartment.
+Make sure that they are installed correctly using the diagram on the inside of the battery compartment. - 3.
+Tighten the screw on the battery compartment door.